Terry Whitmore: Military service

 After enlisting, Whitmore was sent overseas to fight in Vietnam.
 He was promised non-combat duty on a ship, but told an interviewer he had been cheated out of this by the Marines.
 By late 1967, he was a lance corporal operating with his unit near the DMZ (Vietnamese Demilitarized Zone).
 His memoir describes seeing U.S. troops engaging in atrocities, killing women and children and burning villagers' huts in Quảng Trị Province.
 Even though he participated in some of these actions with his unit, he believed that some of the North Vietnamese combatants intentionally spared his life, instead shooting the White troops he was with.
 In a later battle he was severely wounded in action by gunfire and shrapnel near Con Thien.
-He was transferred to the U.S. military hospital at Cam Rahn Bay where he described being wrapped in bandages from head to foot "like an Egyptian mummy".
+He was transferred to the U.S. military hospital at Cam Ranh Bay where he described being wrapped in bandages from head to foot "like an Egyptian mummy".
 It soon became clear he needed more advanced treatment so he was sent to Japan for further care.